 Do you know the difference between an internal audit and an external audit?
 We must admit that the two are often misunderstood despite the fact that professional audits have been around for a while.

-Audit Associate Hannah and Audit Manager Melanie explain some myths and misunderstandings around audits to help you get a better sense of what we do and how we can help your business.
+Audit Partner Hannah and the Cardens audit team explain some myths and misunderstandings around audits to help you get a better sense of what we do and how we can help your business.

 Myth one: Audit types are all the same

 There are three main types of audits: external audits, internal audits, and Internal Revenue Service (IRS) audits.

 A common audit myth is thinking that audit, particularly internal and external audit, are the same.

 Internal audits occur in larger companies where they have their own teams of people checking their internal processes and procedures.
 Conversely, firms like Cardens carry out external audits with clients.

 So we go out to other companies and audit their accounts not their processes.